 Figure S-4.
 Sheen from ebullition (Drawings by Sale and Lyverse 2014).

 (Photograph provided by Dr. Julio Zimbron, authorization to use by Author/Colorado State University)

 Sheens created from ebullition are episodic.
 The processes that trigger the coalescing of gas bubbles that move out of sediments and migrate upward to the surface of a water body are an area of current research.
 Conceptual models for conditions that can trigger ebullition include rising, water levels, falling water levels, temperature changes, and certain tidal conditions.
 Figure S-4 illustrates sheens generated from ebullition process.
 The lower right photo in Figure S-4 shows gas bubble formation within a core sample.

 Erosion–Another mechanism driving sheens is erosion of sediments and soils.
 Erosion can occur at high flows along rivers, due to storm-related wave actions, construction activities, and/or ice scour.
 Soils containing residual LNAPL are now placed in direct contact with the air/water interface at the sediment surface (Figure S-5).

 Figure S-5.
-Sheen from shore or bank erosion (Sale and Lyverse 2014).
+Sheen from shore or bank erosion (Drawings by Sale and Lyverse 2014).

 Animations of the scenarios described above can be found here. (courtesy of ACRADIS USA.)